CPJ awards Sudanese Amal Habbani for her journalism

 “At a time when journalism is being vilified, mocked, and undermined by so many political leaders, CPJ is recognizing some of the world's most courageous and dedicated reporters for their contribution to informing their communities and the world,” said CPJ Executive Director Joel Simon.
 “These journalists put their lives and liberty on the line every day just to do their job.
 There can be no greater affirmation that journalism matters.”

 The other awardees are Nguyen Ngoc Nhu Quynh, one of Vietnam's most prominent independent bloggers, Luz Mely Reyes, a Venezuelan investigative reporter and co-founder of an independent news website, and Anastasiya (Nastya) Stanko, a journalist and TV presenter who is a member of the "Stop censorship" movement.

-Habani has won an Amnesty International prize for her coverage of human rights in the past.
+Amnesty International USA honoured Habbani for her coverage of human rights in 2014.

 Coverage of protests

 In February this year, CPJ released a statement calling for the release of the detained reporter Ahmed Jadein, for reporting on anti-price hike protests in Khartoum North.